Central Asian revolt of 1916: Suppression of the revolt

-Massacre and expulsion of Kyrgyz
+Massacre and expulsion of Kyrgyz people

 By order of the Turkestan governor-general, military courts were established in district cities and imposed death sentences towards all the rebels who took part in the uprising.
 What ensued was a campaign of collective massacre and expulsion of Kyrgyz civilians and insurgents alike by Tsarist forces.
 Settlers participated in the killings, as revenge for the abuses they suffered from the insurgents.

 In the eastern part of Russian Turkestan, tens of thousands of surviving Kyrgyz and Kazakhs fled toward China.
 In the Tien-Shan Mountains they died by the thousands in mountain passes over 3,000 meters high.
 The expulsion of Central Asians by Russian forces had its roots in Tsarist policy of ethnic homogenization.

 One account from 1919, three years after the start of the revolt, describes the aftermath of the uprising as follows:

 Deaths

 The Kyrgyz historian Shayyrkul Batyrbaeva puts the death toll at 40,000, based on population tallies but other contemporary estimates are significantly higher.
-Special importance is given to the event in Kyrgyz historiography due to the fact that perhaps has many as 40% of the ethnic Kyrgyz population died during or in the aftermath of the revolt.
+Special importance is given to the event in Kyrgyz historiography because perhaps has many as 40% of the ethnic Kyrgyz population died during or in the aftermath of the revolt.

 In his 1954 book, The Revolt of 1916 in Russian Central Asia, Edward Dennis Sokol used government periodicals and the Krasnyi Arkhiv (The Red Archive) to estimate that approximately 270,000 Central Asians—Kazakhs, Kyrgyz, Tajiks, Turkmen, and Uzbeks—perished at the hands of the Russian army or from diseases, famine.
 In addition to those killed outright, tens of thousands of men, women, and children died while trying to escape over treacherous mountain passes into China.

 3,000 Russian settlers were killed during the first phase of the revolt.
 Overall, 2,325 Russians were killed in the revolt and 1384 went missing.
-Other much high figures have also been cited: Arnold Toynbee alleges 500,000 Central Asian Turks perished under the Russian Empire though he admits this is speculative.
+Other, much higher figures have also been cited: Arnold J. Toynbee alleges 500,000 Central Asian Turks perished under the Russian Empire, though he admits this is speculative.
 Rudolph Rummel citing Toynbee states 500,000 perished within the revolt.
 Kyrgyz sources put the death toll between 100,000 and 270,000; the latter figure amounting to 40% of the entire Kyrgyz population.
 The Kyrgyz division of Radio Free Europe claimed at least 150,000 were massacred by Tsarist troops.

 Legacy

-Urkun was not covered by USSR textbooks, and monographs on the subject were removed from USSR printing houses.
-As the USSR was disintegrating in 1991, interest in Urkun grew.
 Some survivors have begun to label the events a "massacre" or "genocide."
-In August 2016, a public commission in Kyrgyzstan concluded that the 1916 mass crackdown was labelled as "genocide."
-In response the Russian State Duma chairman Sergei Naryshkin denied it was genocide stating: "all nations suffered 100 years ago."
+In August 2016, a public commission in Kyrgyzstan concluded that the 1916 mass crackdown constituted "genocide."
+In response the Russian State Duma chairman, Sergei Naryshkin, denied the events were a genocide, stating: "all nations suffered 100 years ago."